VernonGrant/gnu-c-language-manual/markdown/Type-Size.md

 `sizeof expression`

--   This gives the size of `expression`{.variable}, based on its data type.
-It does not calculate the value of `expression`{.variable}, only its size, so if `expression`{.variable} includes side effects or function calls, they do not happen.
+-   This gives the size of `expression`, based on its data type.
+It does not calculate the value of `expression`, only its size, so if `expression` includes side effects or function calls, they do not happen.
 Therefore, `sizeof` is always a compile-time operation that has zero run-time cost.